EskoSalaka/mtg-gql-api/README.md

 ### Status of the project

 The project is now pretty much usable for the current features.
 There are still a few more things to iron out.
+Some things are still likely to change and there are most likely some minor bugs.

 ### List of features